caiiiycuk/js-dos/v7/docs/contributing-emulators.md

 ## Running native js-dos v7

-As said above you need compile `sokol` target with you favorite C++ toolkit.
+As said above, you need to compile a `sokol` target with your favorite C++ toolkit.
 It will generate `sokol` executable.
 Next, you need to download some [js-dos bundle](overview.md#js-dos-bundle) for example [digger](https://talks.dos.zone/t/digger-may-06-1999/1922).

 `js-dos bundle` is a plain zip archive, you need to extract it in some folder.
-After that you should run `sokol` executable from that folder (cwd must be root of extracted bundle).
+After that you should run `sokol` executable from that folder (cwd must be the root of the extracted bundle).

 ## Using Docker

 You can use docker image to develop emulators core.
-Image have already configured eveyrthing to build emulators core and start emulators tests.
+The image has already configured everything to build emulators core and start emulators tests.

 ### Build image